jhinkey/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/01-intro.markdown

     4. [Migrate Off of Velocity Templates](/docs/7-2/tutorials/-/knowledge_base/t/migrating-off-of-velocity-templates){.title}

-        Velocity template usage is deprecated for @product-ver@.
+        Velocity template usage is deprecated for DXP.
 You should convert your template to FreeMarker.{.summary}

 10. [Upgrade Portlets](/docs/7-2/tutorials/-/knowledge_base/t/upgrading-portlets){.title}

-    Upgrade your portlets so they're deployable to @product-ver@.{.summary}
+    Upgrade your portlets so they're deployable to the new DXP version.{.summary}

     1. [Upgrade Generic Portlets](/docs/7-2/tutorials/-/knowledge_base/t/upgrading-a-genericportlet){.title}